 I have a friend that has just recently stopped smoking pot.
-She has been addicted to marijuana since she was a teenager and she will be 41 in a few days.
+She has been addicted to marijuana and alcohol since she was a teenager and she will be 41 in a few days.
 She's a wonderful person and I have moved a very long way to be here with her.
 When I came here, I knew that she was an active alcoholic and that she smoked pot "occasionally" (what she told me before I came here).
 She wants to teach, is going to college, is an Army veteran and basically wants to be happy and have a good life.
 But... when I came here I immediately found out that there was a lot more to this whole situation than I had originally thought.

 We had talked extensively before I came here, and I knew that she was well aware of the fact that she is addicted to marijuana and alcohol and needs help.
 I am a recovering alcoholic also and will be 10 years sober on 7/7.
 She has also told me about her "occasional" pot smoking.
 At the time, there was no mention of her being addicted to marijuana.
 I originally met her back in 2000 and we hit it off pretty quickly and really enjoyed drinking and hanging out with each other.
 Yes... we started out as drinking buddies.